 You could get a variable interest rate on a mortgage, home equity line of credit, credit card, and even a student loan.

-Adjustable-rate mortgages lock in your initial starting rate for a period of time and then implement a variable rate.
+Adjustable-rate mortgages lock in your initial starting rate for a period of time, then implement a variable rate.
 Variable rates on most other kinds of loans don't work this way, though.

 With variable-rate credit cards and private student loans, for example, the interest rate and monthly payment could change right away and adjust as often as monthly.